 The research track of ESWC 2019 is looking for novel and significant research contributions addressing theoretical, analytical and empirical aspects of the Semantic Web.
 We also encourage contributions to research at the intersection of Semantic Web and other scientific disciplines.
 Submissions to the research track should describe original, significant research on the Semantic Web, and are expected to provide some principled means of evaluation.
 Specifically, all papers should include evaluations of the approaches described in the paper.
 We strongly encourage evaluations that are repeatable.
 We also strongly encourage papers that provide links to: the data sets, source code, queries and other resources.

-Based on previous years submissions, this year we are setting up five research tracks that reflect some of the main research areas of the Semantic Web and its intersection with other scientific disciplines:
+Based on previous years submissions, this year we are setting up nine research tracks that reflect some of the main research areas of the Semantic Web and its intersection with other scientific disciplines:

 Delineation from the other Tracks

 We strongly recommend that prospective authors carefully check the calls of the other main tracks of the conference in order to identify the optimal track for their submission.

 Papers that describe the use of semantic web technologies in practical settings should be submitted to the in-use track.

 Authors who want to present an interesting industry application but who do not want to submit a full paper should submit to the industry track.

 Papers describing concrete resources (datasets, ontologies, vocabularies, annotated corpora, workflows, knowledge graphs, evaluation benchmarks, etc.) should be submitted to the resources track.